Screenplay Format – Your 30-step Guide

 It won’t matter how amazing your story is if the formatting is sloppy.

-You’re a professional, so your screenplay must dress to impress.
+You’re a professional, so your screenplay must dress to impress and there is a certain screenplay etiquette you should follow.

 Setting Up Your Document

 - Screenwriting software: Although it is possible to patch together true professional screenplay format on your own, it will make it much easier for you if you download a program that will help you format.
 The software will not do everything for you, but it will give you an excellent place to start.
 An essential purchase for any screenwriter is Final Draft, which is the world’s leading screenplay formatting software, and used in the offices of all the big executives, agents, producers and studios.
 Everybody uses Final Draft, and some companies may not even be able to work with you, draft-to-draft, if you don’t own it.

 - Screenplay Font: Courier 12pt.